Fault-tolerant Coding for Entanglement-Assisted Communication: Fault-tolerant encoder and decoder circuits for communication

 \subsection{Fault-tolerance for quantum circuits}

 Quantum circuits are the dense subset of quantum channels which can be written as a composition of the following elementary gate operations: identity gate, Pauli gates, Hadamard gate H, T-gate, CNOT gate, discarding of a qubit (i.e. performing a trace of a subsystem), and measurements and preparations in the computational basis.
 It should be emphasized that the linear map realized by a quantum circuit might be written in different ways as a composition of elementary gates.
 As in \cite{CMH20}, we will assume that each circuit is specified by a particular circuit diagram detailing which elementary gates are to be executed at which time and place in the quantum circuit.
+The set of elementary operations in the circuit diagram of a circuit $\Gamma$ is the circuit's \emph{set of locations} $\Loc(\Gamma)$, and the number of elementary operations in the decomposition is denoted by $| \Loc(\Gamma)|$.

 Given such a circuit diagram, we can model the noise affecting the resulting quantum circuit.
 For simplicity, we will always consider the \textit{i.i.d.
 Pauli noise model}, where one of the Pauli channels (with single Kraus operator $\sigma_x,\sigma_y$ or $\sigma_z$) is applied with probability $\frac{p}{3}$ in between the gates.
 Specifically, we use the following convention (as in \cite{AGP05}): For operations acting on a single qubit, a single Pauli channel is applied before (in case of a measurement or trace gate) or after (in case of single qubit gates and preparation gates) the gate itself; in case of the CNOT gate, a tensor product of two Pauli channels is applied after the CNOT gate (see also \cite[Definition~II.1]{CMH20}).
 This is a common and well-motivated noise model \cite{NC00}, further supplemented by comparison between experiment and classical simulations \cite{Google21}.
-Although we choose to limit our work to the Pauli noise model, we emphasize that we see no obstacles in extending our results to other i.i.d. noise models or models with exponentially decaying correlated noise.
+Here, we choose to limit our work to the Pauli i.i.d. noise model in order to simplify the presentation, but we see no obstacles in extending our results to stochastic i.i.d. noise models.
+For more general noise models, different techniques may be required.

 The pattern in which noise occurs (i.e. the location where a Pauli channel is inserted, and which Pauli channel) is specified by a \textit{fault pattern} $F$ and a quantum circuit $\Gamma$ which is affected by noise according to a fault pattern $F$ is denoted by $[\Gamma]_F$.
 We can expand the linear map represented by a fault-affected quantum circuit in our model as a sum over Pauli-fault patterns: $[\Gamma]_{\mathcal{F}(p)} =\sum_{F\in\mathcal{F}(p)} P(F)[\Gamma ]_F $, where a Pauli fault pattern $F$ occurs with a probability $P(F)$ according to the probability distribution specified by $\mathcal{F}(p)$.
 In case of the i.i.d.
 Pauli noise model, each fault pattern $F$ occurs with a classical probability $P(F)=(1-p)^{l_{\id}}(p/3)^{l_x+l_y+l_z}$ where $l_{k}$ is the number of locations where a fault appears with each index corresponding to a type of Pauli-fault $k=\{ \id, x, y,z\}$.